The Data Center Rundown

 Read at Data Center Richness→

-Meta's investment in space-based solar power underscores a significant and widening disparity between the immediate power requirements of artificial intelligence data centers and the progress of electrical grid expansion.
+Meta's investment in space-based solar power highlights a significant and widening gap between the immediate power demands of AI data centers and the current pace of grid expansion.

 Read at Data Center Knowledge→